Little Girl

 Unleash the warrior within, fighting to protect you from those demons you flee from so desperately.

-Release the belief that you won’t make it.
+Release the belief you won’t make it.

 Rewrite the narrative in your mind telling you to stay small, quiet, weak.